Dr. Alan Brown

 lemara@nullwfu.edu

-Alicia Lemar is the Education Library and Outreach Coordinator at Wake Forest University.
+Alicia Lemar is the Education Librarian and Outreach Coordinator at Wake Forest University.
 She received her Master of Library Science from Indiana University in 2008 and has been working in early childhood education and librarianship ever since.
 Her interests include promoting multicultural understanding and social-emotional learning through children’s literature.

 lewisd@nullwfu.edu